helict/health-habit-hub/MANUAL-en.md

 After the habit has been recorded, the Habit App user has the opportunity to provide further voluntary information before the habit is finally donated.

-The voluntary information requested is the following demographic information about the Habit App user:
+The voluntary information requested includes the following demographic information about the Habit App user:

 - Gender
 - Age